 What is it that we see here?
 We see the response.
-And we see Peter extending that invitation with many words with many words that he's already preached the sermon and then it says when many other words he continued to exhort them to be saved from this.
-Generation and The people responded.
-And 3,000 people came forward to be baptized.
+And we see Peter extending that invitation with many words with many words that he's already preached the sermon and then it says, "With many other words, he continued to exhort them to be saved from this generation."
+And the people responded, and 3,000 people came forward to be baptized.
 There's no passage in the Bible that says, "Thou shalt offer an invitation every time you preach."
-No. However, we see the Apostles and the disciples they teach, they preach and we observe that when they did so they made an appeal for their hearers to respond to their teaching.
+No passage that says that.
+However, we see the Apostles and the disciples they teach, they preach and we observe that when they did so, they made an appeal for their hearers to respond to their teaching.

-For example, Paul when he was preaching to the to King Agrippa and Festus, these are kings.
+For example, Paul when he was preaching to King Agrippa and Festus, these are kings.
 These were the important people of his time.
-And so when he preaches to them he urges them to become Christians at the conclusion of his lesson..
+And so when he preaches to them, he urges them to become Christians at the conclusion of his lesson.

 And Paul said, "I would wish to God, that whether in a short or long time, not only you, but also all who hear me this day, might become such as I am, except for these chains."